 What is Ramadan?

 The Holy Month marks the time Allah revealed the first chapters of the Qu’ran to the Prophet Mohammed on a night known as Laylat al-Qadr, which is Arabic for The Night of Power.
 Throughout the month, Muslims abstain from eating and drinking, as well as smoking and using bad language from sunrise to sunset.
-It’s a time of sacrifice, discipline, and reflection, and even those who are exempt from fasting — the ill or frail, children, the elderly and pregnant women — use it as a time to draw near to God, to pray and to care for the poor and needy.
+It’s a time of sacrifice, discipline, and reflection, and even those who are exempt from fasting (including the ill or frail, children, the elderly and pregnant women), use it as a time to draw near to God, to pray and to care for the poor and needy.

 The fast, or “sawm”, is one of the five pillars of Islam and reminds Muslims of their reliance on God for sustenance; the whole experience creates a little space and time in modern, busy lives to focus on prayer, reading the Qu’ran and showing compassion to those who need it.